Washington Corrections Center Inmates’ Art Draws Praise From Faculty, Community

 “They want to be seen as human beings,” Garringer said.
 “If seen as human beings, it is easier for them to get back into society.
 They can be proud of the things they do, feel worthy.”

-WCC is the only DOC prison whose offenders have art in the exhibit.
-In addition to the WCC offender art, the exhibit also has artwork made by youths in the Gateways for Incarcerated Youth program at the Green Hill School in Chehalis.
+WCC is the only Washington State Department of Corrections prison whose inmates have art in the exhibit.
+In addition to the WCC inmate art, the exhibit also has artwork made by youths in the Gateways for Incarcerated Youth program at the Green Hill School in Chehalis.